Is Hot Chocolate Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Simple ingredient lists with real cocoa, sugar, and milk powder
+- • Simple ingredient lists with cocoa, sugar, and milk powder as main components

 - • Dark chocolate based mixes for higher antioxidant content